Jamie3213/tolstoy-text-analysis/Readme.md

     ## # … with 51,987 more rows, and 2 more variables: rights <chr>,
     ## #   has_text <lgl>

-We'll use dplyr and stringr to look for any books similar to our title, since there might be multiple versions available from Project Gutenberg, and download using the book ID
+We’ll use dplyr and stringr to look for any books similar to our title, since there might be multiple versions available from Project Gutenberg, and download using the book ID

 ``` r
 gutenberg_metadata %>%